fukurosan/Jhaystack/docs/configuration.md

 #### Indexing Strategy

 The index strategy is used to create full-text indexes and defines how these should be set up.
-These can be used both to enable full-text search as well as super-fast filters and queries.
+These can be used both to enable full-text search as well as filters and queries.

 ###### *Tokenizer Strategy*